-- Seamless, sealed, non-combustible walls and floors will help prevent sparks from escaping the hot work area.
+- Consider investing in seamless, sealed, non-combustible walls and floors, as these will help prevent sparks from escaping the hot work area.

-- Always keep a serviced fire extinguisher handy and train staff to properly use it.
+- Always keep a serviced fire extinguisher close by your workstations and train staff on how to properly use it.

 - Use thermal barriers to protect flammable liquids and combustibles that can’t be removed.

-- Sweep the surrounding area before hot working and wet the floors if they’re combustible.
+- Sweep the surrounding area before hot work is performed and wet the floors if they’re combustible.

 - Make sure no one is ever performing hot work alone in the shop.

-- Regularly maintain and clean the area to keep it in proper working order.
+- Remember to conduct a final inspection of the hot work area after the completion of any work, to make sure all tools and equipment are off.
+Regularly maintain and clean the area to keep it in proper working order.

 - Provide personal protective equipment (PPE) to any employees in the hot work area.

-- Don’t perform any others tasks that create flammable vapours or combustible dust while hot work is taking place – even if it’s well away from the hot work area.
+- Don’t perform any other tasks that create flammable vapours or combustible dust while hot work is taking place – even if it’s well away from the hot work area.

-Establishing firm policies and guidelines on hot work safety will help keep staff safe while hot working and make it easier for new employees to learn safety techniques.
-In can be a part of your general safety or loss prevention program.
+Establishing firm policies and guidelines on hot work safety will help keep your staff safe while hot working and make it easier for new employees to learn safety techniques.
+It can be a part of your general safety or loss prevention program.

-Put a safety checklist up in your shop based on the tips above to help employees make sure they’re taking all the proper safety precautions before hot working.
+Put up a hot work safety checklist in your shop based on the above tips to help employees ensure they’re taking all the proper safety precautions before performing hot work.

 Make sure you’re covered